 Travel can be restorative for brain and body—these are the adventures to take throughout retirement.

-In our forties and fifties, we picture retirement as a delicious eternal vacation.
+In our 40s and 50s, we picture retirement as a delicious eternal vacation.
 Soft breezes, rainbows, so much free time.

 Unfortunately, it’s not like that for many older adults, who find that their lives are just as busy and count themselves among the 170 million Americans who haven’t had a vacation in the past 12 months.

 Now is the time to go—not only because you’ve earned it, but because it’s good for your physical and mental health.
 In other words, consider it doctor’s orders.

 “Travel serves many purposes,” says Gregory Jantz, Ph.D., a mental health expert in Edmonds, Washington.
 “Anytime we change our environment, we have the potential to change our perspective.
 And when you change your perspective, you may find pleasure in things that maybe you didn’t know you’d enjoy.”

 This is particularly important after retirement, he says, when you’ll surely wonder, “What’s next?”